 - The value, ethos and philosophy of Family Group Conference

-- Develop a working knowledge of FGCs
+- Developing a working knowledge of FGCs

-- Preparing for and setting up a FGC
+- Preparing families for a FGC

 - Recognising the complexities of family led decision-making

 - Managing the complexities and conflicts in families